Toxic Foods For Dogs You Have To Avoid Giving Them

 Cooked, raw, or dehydrated onions

 Macadamia nuts are toxic to pups.
 These nuts can secretly and are commonly found in cookies, so make sure you are always reading ingredients.
-Both raw and roasted macademia nuts contain an unknown toxin in dogs.
+Both raw and roasted macadamia nuts contain an unknown toxin in dogs.
 Some scientists believe it could involve a constituent of the nuts, processing contaminants, or mycotoxins.
 This toxin affects their muscles, nervous system, and digestive system.
 They can cause an array of bad symptoms for your dog such as weakness, tremors, swollen limbs, and trigger pancreatitis.
 Dogs are the only species this toxin has been reported in and within 12 hours their symptoms emerge.

 Macadamia nuts can be found in: